-A four course certificate program is available to individuals who are not ready to pursue a master's degree.
+A four-course certificate program is available to individuals who are not ready to pursue a master's degree.
 The certificates are designed to help professionals take advantage of advanced studies beyond the bachelor's degree and acquire new knowledge and skills.
 It gives other individuals the opportunity to explore graduate education without committing to a full course of study for a master's degree.
-However, all courses completed in the certificate programs are applicable to a master's degree.
-Students completing the certificate program with a 3.5 GPA do not have to take the GRE exam.
 A bachelor's degree is a requirement for admission.

 The management of information in health care is growing in importance.
 Applications include: electronic medical records, physician order entry systems, pharmaceutical systems and financial applications.
 This certificate is intended for individuals with a background in health and health care who wish to apply current computer technology to the management of health care services in clinical, financial and record keeping areas.

-For the latest course information please consult the UMass Lowell online Graduate Academic Catalog.
+For Public Health Studies Certificate admission requirements and course information, visit the UMass Lowell online Graduate Academic Catalog.